6 rooms

 | Ext 153m²

 This spacious and elegant home in the south-west of France enjoys a central location in a bustling market town.
-Nevertheless, as soon as you walk through the front door you are in your own peaceful retreat and the back garden with its riverside views across to the meadow beyond is a little oasis of calm.
+Nevertheless, as soon as you walk through the front door you are in your own peaceful retreat and the small back garden with its riverside views across to the meadow beyond is a little oasis of calm.

 A visit is required to really appreciate how elegant, quiet and welcoming this house truly is.

-Front door from church square into entrance hall with polished wooden floorboards.
+Front door from square into entrance hall with polished wooden floorboards.
 Two doors give access to a long and well-lit double aspect living room (33m²).

 Further along the entrance hall corridor to a second living space, cosy with wood burning stove and original windows to the rear garden (17m²).